svenji/HelloMars/README.md

 + If you receive an error from Crashlytics, download the plugin from here: https://fabric.io/downloads/android-studio and ask Steve to be added to the Connect organization

 ### Unit Tests (JUnit):
-+ cd your-directory
++ cd your-directory (or use the Terminal tab in Android Studio)
-+ ./gradlew testDebug --continue --debug --stacktrace
++ ./gradlew testDebug --continue (use --debug and --stacktrace options as necessary)

 ### Static Code Analysis (Lint):
-+ cd your-directory
++ cd your-directory (or use the Terminal tab in Android Studio)
 + ./gradlew lint

 ### Continuous Integration with Ship.io: